 To further promote development of urban policies conducive to sustainable urbanization, UN-Habitat endeavours to take global stock of the past and current policies.
 Regional assessments have been undertaken to inform the global perspectives and trends.
-This project, in particular, constitutes some of the complementary work to address sustainable urban development through the development and implementation of National Urban Policies worldwide, but with particular attention to less urbanized countries, including Asia and the Pacific Region.
+This project, in particular, constitutes some of the complementary work to address sustainable urban development through the development and implementation of National Urban Policies worldwide, but with particular attention to less urbanized countries, including Arab States.
 The regional stocktaking will contribute to the global state of urban policies.